-- users who wish to use a locally-masked caller ID.
+- those who wish to use a locally-masked caller ID.

-- users in countries where Twilio doesn't sell phone numbers that allow for inbound calls.
+- accounts in countries where Twilio doesn't sell phone numbers that allow for inbound calls.

-- users who wish to use a local phone number which Contacts can text or flash*.
+- those who wish to use a local phone number which Contacts can text or flash*.